Benefits of a CAEP Program

-A J1 visa allows you to enter the United States for a minimum of 3 months and a maximum of 18 (depending on the program) to learn by working.
-You are allowed to earn money while training at a pre-determined placement in the United States.
+The J1 visa is intended for you to come to the United States to gain exposure to U.S. culture and to receive hands-on experience in U.S. business practices in your chosen occupational field.
+CAEP has programs for a minimum of 3 months and a maximum of 18 (depending on the program).
+You are will be able to earn money while training at a pre-determined placement in the United States.

 Following a successfully completed program, the J-1 visa allows you to travel the United States for 30 days before returning home.

-Visas are provided by the U.S. Department of State and the CA Education Program (CAEP).
+Visas are provided by the U.S. Department of State.
+The CA Education Program (CAEP) has been designated for this program.
 You will need to apply for a CAEP program and you may then be issued a visa accordingly.
 An appointment at the U.S. embassy near you is required to validate the visa before entry into the United States is granted.

 J-1 visa requirements: